Misericord

-A misericord (sometimes named mercy seat, like the biblical object, sometimes misericordia) is a small wooden structure formed on the underside of a folding seat in a church which, when the seat is folded up, is intended to act as a shelf to support a person in a partially standing position during long periods of prayer.
+A misericord (sometimes named mercy seat, like the biblical object, sometimes misericordia) is a small wooden structure (a sort of shelf) on the underside of a hinged folding seat in a church which, when the seat (or 'stall') is folded up, is intended to act as a ledge to support a person leaning against it in a partially standing position during long periods of prayer.
+They are usually wooden, often intricately and artistically carved, and have been created and used since at least the 11th century AD.
+Misericords are most often found under the stalls in the part of a church named the 'choir', close to the altar, as well as in the churches of or attached to monastic communities.

 Origins

 Prayers in the early medieval church at the daily divine offices (i.e. Matins, Lauds, Prime, Terce, Sext, None, Vespers, and Compline) were said standing with uplifted hands.
 The old or infirm could use crutches or, as time went on, a misericordia (literally 'pity of the heart', to create an act of mercy).
 For these times of required standing, seating was constructed so that the seats could be turned up.
 However, the undersides sometimes had a small shelf, a misericord, allowing the user to lean against it, slightly reducing their discomfort.
 Like most other medieval woodwork in churches, they were usually skillfully carved and often show detailed scenes, even though they were hidden underneath the seats, especially in the choir stalls of the choir around the altar.
 Despite being located in churches, it was not considered appropriate for these sculptures to portray religious motifs, as people rested their buttocks against them.
 As such, misericords portrayed a wide range of subjects from secular life and folklore unrelated to the Bible.